Gizra/drupal-starter/README.md

 ```
 # Go to the root of all the projects
 cd /home/user/your-projects
+# If no export is provided, command will ask entering manually the names.
 export REPOSITORIES=[client1 client2 client3]
 /path/to/starter/scripts/mass_patch.sh [gh_token_that_can_create_prs] /tmp/our-little-patch "PR title"
 ```